Hatache/Portfolio_App/README.md

 <h3>Features</h3>

-=> A responsive and visually appealing design
+=> A responsive and visually appealing design<br>
-=> A projects section that displays my recent works, including images, descriptions, and links to live demos and code repositories
+=> A projects section that displays my recent works, including images, descriptions, and links to live demos and code repositories.<br>
-=> A get in touch section that allows visitors to contact me => A backend administration panel for managing projects and other content
+=> A get in touch section that allows visitors to contact me.<br>
+=> A backend administration panel for managing projects and other content.<br>

 Technologies Used
 <ol>